Benedictteo05/OSA_notes/Operating Systems & Administration/L6 - Process Scheduling.md

 ### Contemporary Scheduling
 - Modern OS usually include the following in their schedulers:
 	- Involuntary CPU sharing - timer interrupts
 		- Time quantum determined by interval timer.
-Usually
+Usually fixed for every process using the system.
+		- Sometimes called the time slice length
+	- Priority-based process (job) selection
+		- Select the highest priority process
+		- Priority reflects policy
+	- With preemption
+	- Usually a variant of [[L6 - Process Scheduling#Multilevel Queue|Multi-Level Queues]]

 ### CPU Schedules
 - There is no practical way to determine which policy is the best.